Sarita-021/Weight_Extraction/README.md

 5. **entity_value:** Product entity value.
 For eg: “34 gram”
     Note: For test.csv, you will not see the column `entity_value` as it is the target variable.

-### Output Format:

-The output file should be a csv with 2 columns:

 1. **index:** The unique identifier (ID) of the data sample.
 Note the index should match the test record index.
 2. **prediction:** A string which should have the following format: “x unit” where x is a float number in standard formatting and unit is one of the allowed units (allowed units are mentioned in the Appendix).
 The two values should be concatenated and have a space between them.
 For eg: “2 gram”, “12.5 centimetre”, “2.56 ounce” are valid.
 Few invalid cases: “2 gms”, “60 ounce/1.7 kilogram”, “2.2e2 kilogram” etc.